Rigby Limited: The founder

 William Charles Rigby (March 1834 – 14 July 1913) was born in London.
 His parents had intended for him the life of a hatter, but he was attracted to bookselling, so was apprenticed to Parker & Sons of London and Oxford, where George Robertson and Samuel Mullen (both became bookshop owners in Melbourne) were fellow workers.

 Thinking to make his fortune on the goldfields of Victoria, he purchased the 48-ton lugger Gem, previously associated with a yachting club at Ryde, Isle of Wight, and in 1853 set out for the colonies with his young wife Harriet and their son, her parents (Mr and Mrs Caple), sister Fanny Caple and a crew of seven, presumably including a navigator/captain; thirteen in all.
 A large crowd gathered at Southampton to witness the departure of the tiny craft.
 The voyage was long and hard, a total of 18 weeks, and at one point they were driven ashore, possibly on Kangaroo Island, but managed to get her free without damage.
 They entered Port Phillip Bay, sailed up the Yarra River without benefit of a pilot, and without following pratique, formalizing the voyage after the event.
 The crew disembarked and without waiting for their pay made off for Ballarat.

 Rigby had intended the Gem for service on the Yarra, but found her unsuited to the purpose (or was frustrated by years of litigation), and eventually the little vessel was sold by auction for a fraction of her value, perhaps ending up in the South Australian coastal shipping fleet.

 Rigby spent six years at the diggings without making his fortune, then moved to Adelaide, where in 1859, with five cases of stock to a total value of £229 16 7d., he opened a book shop at 53 Hindley Street, in those days the premier shopping strip.
 Set into the pavement in front of his shop were blue and white tiles, proclaiming "W. C. Rigby — Bookseller, Stationer, and Newsagent".

 He had such an understanding of the literary tastes and commercial requirements of Adelaide that his business prospered and in 1875 he took the lease on vacant land at 74 King William Street, and erected a new building, artistically decorated with oil paintings which were periodically refreshed.

 In 1901 he was able to purchase the King William Street property freehold from the Montefiore estate for £4,000.

 In 1909, at age 75, Rigby retired, and the business was sold to a limited liability company, registered in September 1909, retaining the name of the founder.

 He died at his home "St Heliers", 40 Third Avenue, East Adelaide, and his remains interred at the West Terrace Cemetery.

 Family

-His wife Harriet died on 28 November 1872.
-Their family included at least one son, W. J. Rigby (c.
-1853 – 7 January 1894) and three daughters: Mrs A. Ringwood, of Barnard Street, North Adelaide; Mrs Max Meth; and a Miss Rigby, of East Adelaide.
+William Rigby married Harriet Caple at Greenwich, United Kingdom in 1852.
+They had one child born in London, before emigrating to Australia, and a further six children born in Australia.
+Three children died in infancy (Harry born in 1856, Charles born in 1860 and Ada born 1863).
+The children to survive to adulthood were as follows: